 Some children between the ages of one and five pass frequent, smelly, loose stools that may contain recognisable foods, such as carrots and peas.
 Usually, these children are otherwise perfectly healthy and are growing normally.
+The diarrhoea may be due to drinking too much cordial or sugary drinks, but you should check with your doctor.
 Sometimes the doctor can’t find any cause.

 Check your symptoms with healthdirect’s Symptom Checker to get advice on when to seek medical attention.

 Diarrhoea and vomiting may be caused by many different things, including:

 Babies and toddlers